 To start a local Namada ledger node, run:

-Note that you need to have joined a network before you start the ledger.
+Note: You need to have joined a network before you start the ledger.
 It throws an error if no network has been configured.

 The node will attempt to connect to the persistent validator nodes and other peers in the network, and synchronize to the latest block.